-Boat facilities and ramps are available in Denham, providing access to the incredible marine recreation opportunities on offer in the Shark Bay area, such as fishing, snorkelling, and kite-surfing.
+Boat facilities and ramps are available in Denham, providing access to the incredible marine recreation opportunities on offer in the Shark Bay area, such as fishing, snorkelling, and kitesurfing.
+The calm water of the bay is perfect for kayaking and stand-up paddle boarding.
 Transport Shark Bay is easily accessible off the North West Coastal Highway, along the Denham-Hamelin Road, which is sealed and well maintained by the Shire.
 All roads within the town of Denham, including Monkey Mia Road are also sealed.
-Denham/ Monkey Mia Airport (MJK) sees regular commercial services from Skipper Aviation, with approximately 2,922 passengers passing through the airport in the 2016/17 financial year.
-The State government seeks to maintain regional air services with the commitment to tender late 2017 for ongoing RPT air services between Perth -Shark Bay/Monkey Mia.
+Shark Bay Airport receives regular commercial services from Skipper Aviation, with approximately 3,200 passengers passing through the airport in the 2016/17 financial year.
+The State government seeks to maintain regional air services with the commitment to tender late 2017 for ongoing RPT air services between Perth - Shark Bay and Monkey Mia.
 In addition to this, the Shire spends up to \$1.5 million on roads and road maintenance each year.
 Live in Western Australia's most affordable coastal development To help meet increasing demand for homes, LandCorp-the State Government land development agency-has developed stage one of a new residential estate 500 metres from Denham town centre.
 To provide lifestyle options, a range of lot sizes varying from 660sqm to 918sqm are available.
 The layout of lots take advantage of the natural geography and are oriented to maximise solar access and capture water and inland views, while ensuring the view from Little Lagoon and the scenic tourist route are protected by natural land features.

-07 TOURISM Being one of only 21 sites worldwide to satisfy the four criteria required for World Heritage listing, Shark Bay is home to awe-inspiring natural beauty.
+07 TOURISM Being one of only 21 sites worldwide to satisfy the four natural criteria required for World Heritage listing, Shark Bay is home to awe-inspiring natural beauty.
 In the waters of Shark Bay there is no shortage of opportunities to interact with the local marine life.
-The vast meadows of sea grass along the coastline attract wild dugongs, which can be viewed on one of the many encounter boat trips.
+The vast meadows of seagrass along the coastline attract dugongs, which can be viewed on one of the many boat trip encounters.
 Manta rays are also known to frequent the area on migration routes.
 Whale watching, and marine safari trips are available from the Ocean Park aquarium, Perfect Nature Cruises, and Shotover Cruises.

 There are over 820 species of fish in the waters of Shark Bay, and the area is popular among fisherman looking to catch flathead, whiting, and pink snapper.
-Charter fishing tours operate regularly, depending on the time of year.

-The Department of Biodiversity, Conservation and Attractions hosts dolphin feedings at the Monkey Mia Dolphin Resort up to three times a day, which see between 5 and 20 dolphins coming close to shore to be fed by visitors.
+Charter fishing tours operate regularly (weather dependent).
+The Department of Biodiversity, Conservation and Attractions host dolphin feedings at the Monkey Mia Dolphin reserve up to three times a day, with between 5 to 20 dolphins regularly coming to shore to be fed by visitors.
 The Ocean Park Aquarium offers dive adventures, which take visitors to the waters surrounding Shark Bay and provide them with the opportunity to snorkel and scuba dive with a number of unique sea creatures, including sea turtles, dugongs, and a multitude of different species of sharks.
 The Aquarium also offers a direct shark diving experience where divers can swim with sharks in WA's largest shark lagoon.
-The Francois Peron National Park was once a pastoral sheep station, but is now a national park and historic heritage precinct.
+The Francois Peron National Park was once a pastoral sheep station, but is now a national park with a historic heritage precinct.
 The national park features numerous walking trails, taking visitors over the red dunes and bushland towards the clear turquoise water along Shark Bay's northern coastline.
 The park is popular among four-wheel drive enthusiasts, and there are a number of camping areas, including the Big Lagoon, Herald Bight, and Bottle Bay.